 I offer aromatherapy consultations for all animals, during which I chose oils or hydrosols specific to your pet’s issues.
 I will leave the oils/hydrosols with you for you to offer to your pet on a daily basis.
 Over a short period of time, essential oils and hydrosols can show a great change in the fearful pet.

-Massage combined with Acupressure and Tellington Touch is another method that I have used succesfully on many fearful dogs.
-The massage strokes work to release tight muscles, remove toxins and give a sense of general wellbeing to the dog.
+Acupressure and Tellington Touch is another method that I have used successfully on many fearful dogs.
+The massage strokes work to release tight muscles, remove toxins and give a sense of general well-being to the dog.
 The addition of Tellington Touch, which adds to the effect of the massage, is of great benefit as it taps into the central nervous system in order to calm and ground the dog.
 Acupressure points specifically for fear- and stress-related issues used during the session further enhance the therapy for your pet.

 I’ve written two blogs about using natural therapies to help with fear issues.
 One is about a fearful cat and one is about a fearful dog.
 I’ve also written a blog about kids, which are often a fear trigger for pets.
 Have a read!